herrera78/hello-world/README.md

 # hello-world
 Using GitHub for the first time
+# -
-This heelo-world project is merely pedagogical.
+This hello-world project is merely pedagogical.
 I have no clue what I´m doing.